So, what’s it to be, Harriers or Tornadoes?

 If the Harrier goes now, massive investment in upgrades (Capability E) down the pan and more importantly nothing to fly off the current CVS’s or new Queen Elizabeth.
 That said, they are knackered and due out of service in 8 years, theoretically, when the FJCA F35B comes into service.
-Loss of STVOL will expose risks and mean carrier fast jet aviation from Royal Navy vessels will be on holiday for nearly a decade, unless of course we are very nice to the USMC, Spanish and Italians.
-We only have 2 squadrons of Harrier’s in service so the cost savings would be much smaller than the much larger fleet of Tornado’s.
+Loss of STVOL will expose risks and mean carrier fast jet aviation from Royal Navy vessels will be on holiday for nearly a decade, unless of course, we are very nice to the USMC, Spanish and Italians.
+We only have 2 squadrons of Harrier’s in service so the cost savings would be much smaller than the much larger fleet of Tornadoes.

-If the Tornado goes now, despite the £947m support contract a much bigger saving of they all go than if all the Harriers go but serious loss of capability for the RAF, Storm Shadow, Raptor, gun etc. Tornado is also cheaper to run per hour than Harrier.
+If the Tornado goes now, despite the £947m support contract a much bigger saving of they all go than if all the Harriers go but the serious loss of capability for the RAF, Storm Shadow, Raptor, gun etc. Tornado is also cheaper to run per hour than Harrier.
 What will be providing CAS and Combat ISR in Afghanistan, is putting Harrier back into theatre really feasible and would this have the longevity to last the full mission whilst providing any meaningful contingent for carrier missions?

 The long term plan has always been to consolidate on 2 aircraft types, Typhoon and FJCA so getting rid of the Harrier and Tornado is not a tragedy in the long term because that’s the plan.

 Going early creates serious problems though but if we must achieve big savings then trimming a bit here and a bit there is going to achieve much less than withdrawing a complete type.
-Cutting the Harrier means we lose any naval aviation capability until CVF and FJCA makes an appearance but cutting the Tornado means the RAF becomes unable to support on an enduring basis any expeditionary obligations i.e. Afghanistan and results in several capability losses that could not be recovered without even more spend on Typhoon.
+Cutting the Harrier means we lose any naval aviation capability until CVF and FJCA make an appearance but cutting the Tornado means the RAF becomes unable to support on an enduring basis any expeditionary obligations i.e. Afghanistan and results in several capability losses that could not be recovered without even more spending on Typhoon.

 There really are no good options.